thanaphon2206/reservation/README.md

 ### Rule of my Restaurant

 * Please call Intitailze API first for the create restaurant.
-* One people can be reserve mutiple restaurant and table.
+* One people can be reserve mutiple restaurant and table and booking.

 ## Reservation Project Structure